 Communication is the lifeblood of a relationship.
 When communication falls flat, relational satisfaction drops.

 So make time to talk to your spouse.
 Skip the weather report and talk about meaningful topics.
 Talk about your insecurities, your childhood, vivid memories, inside jokes.
-See here for 15 things that happy couples talk about.
+See things that happy couples talk about:

 Psychological Science states that well-being is related to having less small talk and more substantive conversations.

-Revive this part of your relationship by using this page for ideas.
+Revive this part of your relationship by using this FREE conversation starter for couples.
 Choose three topics/questions and find a time to talk.
 It can be while you’re driving, bathing together, or in the evening when the kids are in bed.